edsl/articulos/_queue/parodia_de_los_comunes.markdown

 si de lectrodomésticos informacionales se tratara.

 The initial P2P architecture of the Internet, based on the end-to-end principle, has been distorted into a client-server format where the server has the absolute authority over the client, who stands unprotected with limited intervention possibility (Kempf and Austein 2004).
-The “addiction” of the client to assign tasks, which concern him/her on the first place, to the supposed convenience that the server offers is a phenomenon observed in proprietary, centralised social networks and SaaS models (i.e., “Software as a Service” acronym;
-for example, think of Facebook).
+The “addiction” of the client to assign tasks, which concern him/her on the first place, to the supposed convenience that the server offers is a phenomenon observed in proprietary, centralised social networks and SaaS models (i.e., “Software as a Service” acronym; for example, think of Facebook).
 This exemplifies the tendency of the user population to neutralise and detach from issues important for their online and offline future.

+La arquitectura P2P inicial de la Internet, basada en el principio de extremo-a-extremo, ha sido distorsionada hacia un formato cliente-servidor donde el servidor tiene autoridad absoluta sobre el cliente, que se encuentra desprotegido y con posibilidad de intervención limitada [@kempf-austein-2004].
+La "adicción" del cliente a asignar tareas, que le conciernen a él/ella en primer lugar, por la supuesta conveniencia que el servidor ofrecer es un fenómeno observado en las redes sociales y los modelos SaaS[^SaaS].
+Esto ejemplifica la tendencia de la población usuaria a neutralizar y disociarse de problemas importantes para su futuro en y fuera de línea.

+[^SaaS]: Acrónimo de "Software as a Service" \[Software como Servicio\],
+         por ejemplo Facebook.

 Further, in this contradictory framework we observe nuanced changes not only in the institutional design concerning the Internet but also in the used terminology.
 For instance, see the shift from “free” to just “open source” software.
 The term